vgotra/TheNineBillionNamesOfGod/README.md

 Sometimes it's much more interesting to read books and play than use resources to generate cryptocurrencies and then use of them in wrong way (especially at Dark Web).

-I dodn't generate cryptocurrencies and don't want to use them until we will have a basic control on that!
+I don't generate cryptocurrencies and don't want to use them until we will have a basic control on that!

 This script just making random magnitudes and trying to find the most close known star (who knows - this can be a star with aliens ;)).
 Chance to find it minimal ;)